thunderbird89/esf/stories/story-knock-knock.md

 > "Copy, Lead," came the response from Reaper-Two.
 "What's the play?"

 > "Missiles.
 We go in fast, launch from medium range, and break off before their point defense can track us.
-Two destroyers are screening *Reaper's Edge*—they're our targets."
+Two destroyers are screening *Reaper's Edge* - they're our targets."

 > "Roger.
 Reaper Flight, arm missiles.
 Follow Lead's vector."

 Chen rolled her Talon onto a new heading, her engine burning hard as she accelerated toward the edge of the furball.
 Behind her, three wingmen matched her course.
 They were moving perpendicular to the main engagement, using the debris from the destroyed *Devourer's Pride* as partial cover.

 The Ryzak destroyers were good ships, well-armed and well-shielded.
 But they were distracted, their attention focused on suppressing *Gallipoli*'s point defense, their sensors tracking the big threats.
-A four-ship element of Talons, approaching from an oblique angle, using debris cover—they might not even see them coming.
+A four-ship element of Talons, approaching from an oblique angle, using debris cover - they might not even see them coming.

 Chen checked her weapons display.
 Four missiles, each one carrying a shaped-charge warhead designed to punch through capital ship shields.
 Against a destroyer, they'd be devastating if they connected.